Bi-2

-Bi-2 (Note: Би-2) is a Belarusian alternative rock band, formed in 1988 in Babruysk, Belarusian SSR.
+Bi-2 (Note: Би-2) is a Belarusian pop-rock band, formed in 1988 in Babruysk.
 During their career, Bi-2 achieved international success in Eastern Europe.

 Bi-2 was named the Best Rock Act at the MTV Russian Music Awards in 2007.
 They also received other Russian and international prizes, including ZD Awards and World Music Awards.
 In 2015, Bi-2 was named the best Russian rock band according to Music Box.
 Included in the Top Hit Music Awards Hall of Fame, along with such performers as Svetlana Loboda and Andrey Makarevich.

-Participant of many Russian and European music festivals, including the festival “Christmas Meetings of Alla Pugacheva” and others.
+Participant of many Russian and European music festivals, including the festival "Christmas Meetings of Alla Pugacheva" and others.

 In 2023, the band members emigrated to Israel.